Are you thinking of undergoing LASIK eye surgery? It’s easy if you do it smart.

 Millions of Americans have successfully undergone LASIK eye surgery and ditched their glasses since 1998 when the US Food and Drug Administration approved of it.

 Not all candidates are ideal for this kind of treatment though.
-Certain eye condition such as dry eyes and astigmatism are eye conditions that will prevent any surgery from taking place due to the risks and complications involved.
+Certain eye conditions such as dry eyes and astigmatism are eye conditions that will prevent any surgery from taking place due to the risks and complications involved.

 You are Never Too Old for LASIK